Charlotte's Web (1973 film): Plot

-Charlotte later informs Wilbur that she is dying, and resolves to remain at the fairgrounds to do so, exhausted from laying eggs and writing words.
+Charlotte later informs Wilbur that she is dying and resolves to remain at the fairgrounds to do so, exhausted from laying eggs and writing words.
 Unwilling to abandon her children, Wilbur instructs Templeton to retrieve her egg sac to take back to the farm.
-Wilbur guards the egg sac through the winter.
+Wilbur guards the egg sac through the winter, Wilbur overcame his fear of being slaughtered by Homer because he learned from Charlotte that death is just a natural part of life.
 The next spring, Charlotte's 514 children hatch, but fly away.
 Wilbur is saddened to the point of wanting to flee, but just as he is about to do so, the ram points out that three of them have stayed.
 Pleased at finding new friends, Wilbur names two of them Joy and Nellie; when Wilbur tells the third that Charlotte's middle initial was A, the third spider names herself Aranea.
 In a voiceover, a narrator explains that though Wilbur loves her children dearly, none of them could ever replace the memory of Charlotte.